The Progression of Flag Football

 More youngsters could also be ready to play flag football as a result of flag needs less gear thus making it less costly for parents.
 Youth football helmets can cost almost $400.
 Some parents, however, think kids can become good football players only if they learn the blocking and tackling techniques early.
 But some notable legends — like quarterbacks Tom Brady and Drew Brees, as well as Hall of Famers Jim Brown, Walter Payton, Jerry Rice, Anthony Munoz and Lawrence Taylor — didn’t play tackle football till highschool.

-In any event, the transition to flag football is going to happen.
+In any event, the move to flag football is going to happen.
 A 2016 study by the University of Massachusetts at Lowell found that 78 percent of adults thought kids younger than 14 should not play tackle football.
 That’s a lot of moms and dads.
 Face it.
 The future of kids football is flag.